 Mormons Are Thinking About Enhancement Technologies

-Sam MB at By Common Consent has taken up the subject of enhancement technologies, asking whether Mormonism offers any peculiar insights on these topics.
+Sam MB at By Common Consent has taken up the subject of enhancement technologies.
+He asks whether Mormonism offers any peculiar insights on these topics.
 He notes that he has never discussed this issue with Mormons before, and is curious to know what other Mormons think.

 I’m glad to see more Mormons bringing up this important subject.
 I hope we’ll recognize both the wondrous opportunities and frightening risks that are quickly approaching – more quickly than most of us realize.
 I hope, too, that we’ll seek to embrace the opportunities, and not merely attempt to avoid both opportunities and risks.
 The latter strategy almost certainly will not work.